-Let me just put my opinion out there as an experienced online writer and a blogger, Hiresine is just one of the many scam websites out there.
-Now with that, the entire review of Hiresine that you’ll read from here is an elaboration of how and why I (and most legit freelancers aware of it) see it as a scam.
+With that, the entire review of Hiresine that you’ll read from here is an elaboration of how and why it as a scam.

-When you look up for keywords on Google like ‘Online writing jobs’, Hiresine pops up as an ad.
-It comes along with a bunch of other ads that claim to provide you the same services you searched for.
+When you look for keywords like ‘Online writing jobs’, Hiresine pops up as an ad.
+When you enter it, there are more ads that claim to provide you the same services you searched for.
 I personally don’t trust ads that come along with these keywords.
-Most of the time, they have turned out to be just sites with useless content.
+Most of the time, they turn out to be just sites with useless content.

-Hiresine.com is just like any of them.
-What’s more, is that the services it claims to provide are way too good to be true in the online writing industry.
-Now, about the paid writing ads: Once you enter the site, along with the site’s content, you’ll find ads scattered all over the place.
+Hiresine.com is like any of them.
+What’s more?
+The services it claims to provide are too good to be true in the online writing industry.
+About the paid writing ads: Once you enter the site, along with the site’s content, you’ll find ads scattered all over the place.
 Any professional site that is actually willing to pay you never has ads lying around.
 Why?
 Because you aren’t the customer!
-This site that you are currently in- Madman’s Journey- does have ads around too.
+This site that you are currently in does have ads around too.

-But that’s because this is a blog- my personal blog.
-I’m not offering you any services apart from the content!
-Another thing about it is that most of the ads on Hiresine are related to writing jobs on other sites.
+Because this is a blog.
+I’m not offering you any services apart from content.
+Most of the ads on Hiresine relate to writing jobs on other sites.
 If Hiresine did have any system or platform for writers at all, then the ads would potentially affect their traffic.
-But of course, the site obviously doesn’t care.
-It just wants people to spend more time and click on those ads so they can earn more- for that’s their only source of income.
+But of course, they don’t care.
+They want people to spend more time and click on those ads so they can earn more- for that’s their source of income.

 Now just like every professional site, this one has its own ‘About’ page.
 The catch comes when you go through it- there isn’t a single person’s name provided on the page.
 Instead, there are bogus claims of what Hiresine does and how ‘It began in 2013’.
 Apart from mentioning names, the only term used all over the page is ‘We’.